+4.25.4CB.AEMO must not approve an application received under clause 4.25.4A if the reduction of Flexible Capacity Credits for the relevant Facility would result in the number of Flexible Capacity Credits for the Facility allocated by the relevant Market Participant in Capacity Credit Allocations for a Trading Day exceeding the number of Flexible Capacity Credits for the Facility held for that Trading Day by the Market Participant that are able to be traded bilaterally under the WEM Rules.

 4.25.4CC.
 If AEMO reduces Peak Capacity Credits for Demand Side Programme f with effect from Trading Day d under clause 4.25.4C(c), AEMO must:

 (a) calculate a Peak Capacity Payment Reduction Ratio as: